Funding4HomeCare

 Taking a little time to manage your account helps you use the service effectively and avoid any potential financial issues.
 Think of it as simple housekeeping for your agency’s cash flow.
 A good partner will make this easy with a clear portal or system for tracking everything.

-Build a Strong Relationship with Your Partner
+How to Build a Great Relationship with Your Partner

 Your factoring company should feel like a partner, not just a service provider.
 The best relationships are built on open and honest communication.
 If you have a question about a payment or don’t understand a part of the process, don’t hesitate to ask.
 A good partner wants you to succeed and will be happy to provide clarity.